rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 - isometric buildings and support for textures by [Michael][mkirk];
 - a flurry of major UI updates, thanks to the return of the project's UX designer;
-- an option to disable parking simulation, to workaround missing data.
+- an option to disable parking simulation, to workaround missing data;
 - alleyways imported from OSM;
 - more realistic traffic signal timing constraints, thanks to [Sam][NoSuchThingAsRandom], a new contributor.